 Fall and loss of strength.
-Following their initial divine encounter, both prophets experience a "fall to the earth" that leaves them vulnerable to the will of the adversary.
-Abraham is reported as saying, "I . . . fell down upon the earth, for there was no longer strength in me," closely resembling the description in Moses 1 where we are told that Moses "fell unto the earth" and lost his "natural strength" (Moses 1:9-10).
+Following their initial divine encounter, both prophets experience a "fall to the earth" that leaves them vulnerable to the will of the Adversary.
+Abraham is reported as saying, "I ... fell down upon the earth, for there was no longer strength in me," closely resembling the description in Moses 1 where we are told that he "fell unto the earth" and lost his "natural strength."

 While modern readers might easily skim over the description of the fall and the raising of the two prophets, thinking it of little interest, it was clearly a significant event to the ancient illustrator, who found it important enough to include it among the six passages he highlighted with visual depictions.
-The drawing depicts Abraham being raised up out of sleep-or perhaps death by the hand of Yahoel, who, using the right hand, lifts him firmly by the wrist.
-The rays emanating from the hand of God for impart the spirit of life, recalling the creation of Adam, when God breathed . . . the breath of life into the first man, and he became a living soul (Moses 3:7).
+The drawing depicts Abraham being raised up out of sleep - or perhaps death - by the hand of Yaho'el, who, using the right hand, lifts him firmly by the wrist.
+The rays emanating from the hand of God impart the spirit of life, recalling the creation of Adam, when God breathed ... the breath of life into the first man, and he became "a living soul."
+Is a living soul.